 On the evening of 13th March, the respondents were ordered to enter in what they recall to be a Slovenian police car.
 Then, they traveled for about 2 hours, until they were close to the Slovenian Croatian border.
 Reportedly, the group arrived at the Croatian Border Crossing ‘Bregana’ at 8:30/9:00 pm 13th March (location: 45.842218, 15.699239).
 There, the Slovenian authorities handed them over to an unknown number of Croatian authorities.
 According to the respondent, they spent about four hours in a closed space described by one of the respondents as a “jail” at the Bregana Border Crossing.

 During the detention, the respondents described that they had to wait sitting.
 At this station, some pictures were taken again and the group members were searched.
 The respondents pointed out that the Croatian authorities also refused to give them water or food, even after they asked.

 They could not remember the exact number of Croatian officers present at the spot, but they mentioned that a high number of them were in the room where they were held.
 Reportedly, the officers were wearing dark blue uniforms.

 After the men had left the vehicle they had to hand over their mobile phones and money.
 Their phones were broken by the officers with batons.
-Immediately after, each one of the group members was struck with batons by the authorities three times.
-Thereafter the group was allowed to leave the spot, cross the border, and walk in the direction of the Serbian village Batrovci.
+Immediately after, each of the group members was struck with batons by the authorities three times.
+Thereafter, the group was allowed to leave the spot, cross the border, and walk in the direction of the Serbian village Batrovci.